 - a) no-data packets (used for quadlet read requests and all write responses) - b) quadlet packets (used for quadlet write requests, quadlet read responses, and block read requests) - c) block packets (used for lock requests and responses, block write requests, and block read responses) - d) PHY packets field name bits description destinationID 16 This field is the concatenation of busNumber (or all ones for "local bus") and node- Number (or all ones for broadcast) for this node. tLabel 6 This field is the transaction label, which is used to pair up a response packet with its corresponding request packet. rt 2 The retry code for this packet.
 00=retry1, 01=retryX, 10=retryA, 11=retryB tCode 4 The transaction code for this packet.
 1394 reserved Required by IEEE 1394-1995 to be all zeros.
-OpenHCI will pass these bits along as-is and will not verify or modify them. sourceID 16 This is the node ID of the sender of this packet.
+OpenHCI will pass these bits along as received and will not verify or modify them. sourceID 16 This is the node ID (bus number + node number) of the sender of this packet. destinationOffsetHigh, destinationOffsetLow 16 32 The concatenation of these two fields addresses a quadlet in this node's address space.
+This address must be quadlet-aligned (modulo 4). rCode 4 Response code for response packets. quadlet data 32 For quadlet write requests and quadlet read responses, this field holds the data received. dataLength 16 The number of bytes of data to be received in a block packet. extendedTcode 16 If the tCode indicates a lock transaction, this specifies the actual lock action to be per- formed with the data in this packet. block data The data received.
+Regardless of the destination or source alignment of the data, the first byte of the block will appear in the high order byte of the first word. padding If the dataLength mod 4 is not zero, then bytes have been added onto the end of the packet by the transmitting node to guarantee that a whole number of quadlets is received. xferStatus 16 Written with ContextControl[15:0].
+The ContextControl bits [7:0] written into the descriptor's xferStatus pertain to no particular packet in the buffer and are likely not to be of any use to software. timeStamp 16 The low order 3 bits of cycleSeconds and the full 13 bits of cycleCount from the most recently received (or sent) cycle start packet.
+If there is no cycle master, a synthesized value will be used from the cycleTimer register.